ThanthongFifa/FunPar-project/README.md

 We want to do a stock price simulator using Geometric Brownian Motion(GBM) in functional style.
 The project will be divided into 2 main parts.
 The first part is to work with stock API to get data from the stock market and process that data, then we will use that data to calculate a necessary value for GBM. the second part is to do GBM using Future, and calculate useful value.

 ### Work distribution
-  - Lorenzo: find good and free API that will provide with necessary data.
+  - Lorenzo: find good and free API that will provide necessary data.

-  - Fifa: Do the GMB using Future, and calculate useful info for investing.
+  - Fifa: Do the GMB using Future, and calculate useful info for investing then put them in a simpla report.

 Note Lorenzo's spend most time looking for and testing stock API that we can use in scala, so he have fewer commit.